Creating a Usdview Plugin

 We now want to create a new PluginContainer class in our plugin module's __init__.py file.

-PluginContainers are just objects which knows how to register new command plugins and add them to Usdview's UI.
+PluginContainers are just objects that know how to register new command plugins and add them to Usdview's UI.
 This is done through 2 methods:

 Since plugins are loaded through Pixar's libplug library, we also need to define our PluginContainer as a new Tf.Type.
 This just lets libplug find the container later.
 We also need to create a new plugInfo.json file in our plugin directory, so we'll do that now.

-Lastly, we need to configure the environment. libplug loads Python plugins by importing the module directly, so we need to make sure our plugins directory (usdviewPlugins/ in our example, NOT tutorialPlugin/) is listed in our PYTHONPATH environment variable.
+Lastly, we need to configure the environment. libplug loads Python plugins by importing the module directly, so we need to make sure our plugins directory (if trying the sendMail.py example in extras/usd/examples/usdviewPlugins/ it would be that directory, NOT tutorialPlugin/) is listed in our PYTHONPATH environment variable.
 If we want libplug to load our plugin, we also need to add the path to the plugin directory (this time tutorialPlugin/ in our example) to the PXR_PLUGINPATH_NAME environment variable.

 At this point, if we open Usdview we should see a new "Tutorial" menu.
 If we open this menu and select "Print Message," we should see "Hello, World!" printed to the console.

 Congratulations!
-You've just created a new Usdview plugin!
+We have just created a new Usdview plugin!

 Using the Usdview API

-Now that you can create command plugins, you can start interacting with Usdview using the
+Now that we can create command plugins, we can start interacting with Usdview using the

 usdviewApi object.
 An overview of API features is given below below.
 For a full listing of all API features, open the Interpreter window in Usdview (Window > Interpreter), and type